ncosd/food-pantry-app/CONTRIBUTING.md

 If something is missing, and you really think it should be added, then open an https://github.com/ncosd/food-pantry-app/issues/new/choose for a Feature Request.
 If you plan to create a pull request and build it, please call that out in the issue.

 ## Questions
 Not sure how something works?
-Ask a question by [https://github.com/ncosd/food-pantry-app/issues/new/choose](Opening a Question Issue).
+Ask a question by [Opening a Question Issue](https://github.com/ncosd/food-pantry-app/issues/new/choose).

 # Pull Requests
 Pull requests are welcome, and will be reviewed.
-If you are new to open source development there are many resources on github, and [https://github.com/freeCodeCamp/how-to-contribute-to-open-source](this one) can be helpful with getting started.
+If you are new to open source development there are many resources on github, and [this guide](https://github.com/freeCodeCamp/how-to-contribute-to-open-source) can be helpful with getting started.